WiIIiam278/HuskClaims/docs/Claims.md

 Operations in claims are restricted to those with [[Trust]] in a claim (except admin claims&mdash;[see below](#admin-claims)), with different Trust levels allowing users to perform different operations.

 ### Natural Operations
 Within claims, natural events&mdash;such as crop growth and mob spawning&mdash;may occur, depending on the default flags set by the server administrator (see the `default_flags`, `admin_flags`, and `wilderness_flags` sections in `config.yml`).
-However, you may use [[Operation Groups]] to; by default, the `/claimexplosions (on|off)` command allows claim managers and owners to toggle whether explosion damage should be allowed in a claim.
+However, you may use [[Operation Groups]] to toggle certain behaviours; by default, the `/claimexplosions (on|off)` command allows claim managers and owners to toggle whether explosion damage should be allowed in a claim.

 ### Ignoring Claims
 Using the `/ignoreclaims (on|off)` command, it is possible for administrators to toggle whether they wish to ignore claim operation restrictions; while ignoring claims, administrators will be able to perform any operation in any claim, regardless of their trust level within it.